AOAT 034, 059 + K.13919[via caspo]

 [ZA.NA ana ID₂ ŠUB]di-ma KI.ZA.ZA-ma KEŠDA DU₈ar₂ šam-ša₂-ni KU₃.GI 7(diš) [...]

 [You thro]w [the doll/gamepiece(?) in the river].
-Then you prostrate yourself and take apart the ritual assemblage.
+Then you bow down and dismantle the ritual assemblage.
 Gold disks(?) seven [. . .]

 o 17'17'